How to Get your Certificate of Acceptability (COA) in 5 Steps

 No, a COA does not expire (unless the hygiene regulation changes).
 However, you must notify your local municipality within 30 days if there is a change in the Person-in-Charge or if there are any significant changes to the facility or product lines that may affect food safety.
 You will then be issued an updated COA.

-How Food Safety Matters can help you
+How Food Safety Matters can help you!

-South African Food Hygiene R638 Section 10(1) outlines the training requirements for food businesses.
 According to this regulation, the person in charge of the food business must undergo accredited training in food safety or possess a qualification that includes instruction on food safety (such as a food technologist or chef).
 Food Safety Matters offers an excellent accredited eLearning course designed specifically for Persons-in-Charge.
 For more information, please click here.

 Furthermore, all other individuals working on the food business premises must receive regular training in basic food safety and hygiene.
 It is recommended that food handlers undergo refresher training in food safety at least annually.
 To meet these training needs, Food Safety Matters has developed a fun eLearning course, aligned with R638.
 We teach food handlers how to become Food Safety Heroes!
 For more details, please click here.